wstaelens/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 The Azure Cosmos DB provider for EF Core has multiple overloads of the [UseCosmos](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosDbContextOptionsExtensions.UseCosmos) method.
 These overloads support the different ways that a connection can be made to the database, and the different ways of ensuring that the connection is secure.

 > [!IMPORTANT]
-> Make sure to understand [_Secure access to data in Azure Cosmos DB_](/azure/cosmos-db/secure-access-to-data) to understand the security implications and best practices for using each overload of the `UseCosmos` method.
+> Make sure to read [_Secure access to data in Azure Cosmos DB_](/azure/cosmos-db/secure-access-to-data) to understand the security implications and best practices for using each overload of the `UseCosmos` method.

 | Connection Mechanism       | UseCosmos Overload                                                     | More information                                                                          |
 |----------------------------|------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|